maayane/PhotoFit/README.md

 (~30 min per epoch for 100 walkers and 350 steps)
     - A linear fit with a grid of temperatures.
 The advantage of this method is its speed.
 The disadvantage is the lack of error bars.

+## Credit

+If you are using PhotoFit, please reference the appendix of Soumagnac et al. 2019 (in preparation)

 ## How to install `PhotoFit`?

 ### pip